StuvaScript/project-starter/README.md

 npx husky add .husky/pre-commit "npx lint-staged"
 ```

-Go inside the 'package.json' file and add the 'lint-staged' code (I just added it before 'devDependencies'):
+Go inside the 'package.json' file and add the 'lint-staged' code (I just added it before 'devDependencies') and save:

 ```
 // Add the code thats between the dashes